 1. Winning is rare

 According to sport psychologist Michael Caulfield, a former PJA chief executive and a director of Sporting Edge, winning is rare in any equestrian discipline.
-Oliver Townend triumphed at Burghley, but how often does an eventer take a top title?
+Oliver Townend has triumphed at Burghley, but how often does an eventer take a top title?
 Even AP McCoy’s record 4,000-plus racing winners came from four or five times as many starts.

 “It’s a losing sport,” explains Michael.
 “You get beaten a lot and you start to question everything: ‘Am I doing it right?’, ‘Am I good enough?’